 Demersal seine hauls can impact the seabed either via contact of the seine rope or ground gear, with the largest impact by area coming from the seine rope when they are pulled together in the first phase of fishing operation (Eigaard et al., 2016; Rijnsdorp, 2013a).
-Scottish seines are expected to have a larger impact than Danish seines due to their weight, thicker ropes and larger area footprint (Eigaard et al., 2016).
-The surface footprint of Scottish seines (1.6 km) and Danish seine (1.0 km), defined as the surface area covered during one hour of fishing, is relatively high compared to the otter trawl ( $0.3 - 1.2 \text{ km}^2$ ) and beam trawl ( $0.2 \text{ km}^2$ ) (Eigaard et al., 2016; Rijnsdorp, 2015).
-The sub-surface footprint of Scottish seines ( $0.1 \text{ km}^2$ ) is estimated to be lower than the sub-surface footprint of otter trawls used for Nephrops ( $0.3 \text{ km}^2$ ) or beam trawl fisheries ( $0.2 \text{ km}^2$ ) (Eigaard et al., 2016; Rijnsdorp, 2015).
+Scottish seines are expected to have a larger impact than Danish seines due to their weight, thicker ropes and larger area footprint (Eigaard et al.,

+2016).
+The surface footprint of Scottish seines (1.6 km) and Danish seine (1.0 km), defined as the surface area covered during one hour of fishing, is relatively high compared to the otter trawl (0.3 - 1.2 km) and beam trawl (0.2 km) (Eigaard et al., 2016; Rijnsdorp, 2015).
+The sub-surface footprint of Scottish seines (0.1 km) is estimated to be lower than the sub-surface footprint of otter trawls used for Nephrops (0.3 km) or beam trawl fisheries (0.2 km) (Eigaard et al., 2016; Rijnsdorp, 2015).

 Given the absence of otter boards and lighter ground gear, seines tend to be considered as less damaging to seabed habitats via abrasion and penetration compared to other demersal gear types.
-Eigaard et al. (2016 a,b) estimated the subsurface ratio to be 0.000 for Danish seines and 0.050 for Scottish seines.
+Eigaard et al., (2016 a,b) estimated the subsurface ratio to be 0.000 for Danish seines and 0.050 for Scottish seines.
 In comparison, predicted sub-surface ratios for otter trawls ranged from 0.078 to 0.304 and from 0.522 to 1.000 for beam trawls, depending on target species (Eigaard et al., 2016 a,b).
 These predictions are in line with the conclusions of MBIEG (2020) which suggest that demersal seines alone may not have a significant impact on benthic communities via surface abrasion and sub-surface penetration.
 Where sessile or attached epifauna are absent this is compatible with the restore extent and distribution and structure and function targets of the site in relation to biological communities.
-However, impacts of abrasion and penetration through removal of non-target species may exist and are assessed in section 4.5 Removal of non-target species.
+However, impacts of abrasion and penetration through removal of non-target species may exist and are assessed in section 4.4.